TRoYHD/SyncMe-Coding-Challenge-ServerlessAPIforWooCommerce/README.md

 # WooCommerce Categories Sync Service Serverless API

 This project provides a serverless solution for synchronizing WooCommerce product categories with AWS DynamoDB.
-It uses AWS Lambda functions to handle category imports, storage, and management through a REST API.
+It uses AWS Lambda functions to handle category imports, storage, and management through a REST API
+Below full instruction on how to deploy it on AWS and making it work and Testing the API and interaction with Different services in AWS

  # ✅ Architecture Diagram